MiniZinc/libminizinc/docs/en/solvers.rst

 Mixed-Integer Programming Solvers
 ---------------------------------

-MiniZinc has built-in support for Mixed Integer Programing solvers.
+MiniZinc has built-in support for Mixed Integer Programming solvers.
 If you have any MIP solver installed (and MiniZinc was compiled with its support), you can run a model using MIP like this on the command line: